truthcoin/www.truthcoin.info/_posts/2017-01-11-wise-contracts.md

 ### Value of Smart Contracts

 Smart contracts have a number of advantages.
-The first is that they are written in computer code, which makes them entirely 100% unambiguous.
+The first is that they are written in computer code, which makes them 100% unambiguous.
 No 'interpretation' is required; no subjectivity.
 Legal and Economic theory are clear: enforcement ambiguity = bad for commerce.

 A second huge advantage is that smart contracts are entirely self-contained.
 All of the 'evidence' of fulfillment is cryptographic.
 There is absolutely no need for a 'fact-finder' such as mediator, judge, or jury.
 Courts are very slow and deliberate (for good reason), but smart contracts can be resolved at the speed of the CPU -- thousands per second.
 And as the tech improves, smart contracts get even faster.